 P.S.
 (Post Scriptum, not Power of Scriptum)

-You might notice in this website that I like to joke around and not be too serious (the title of this paragraph is a good example).
+You might notice that I like to joke around and not be too serious.